-The receipt of core funding from Natural England (NE), and funding for giving grants under the Sustainable Development fund scheme, is dependant on the adoption and ongoing review of the Forest of Bowland Management Plan.
+The receipt of core funding from Natural England (NE), and funding for giving grants under the Sustainable Development fund scheme, is dependent on the adoption and ongoing review of an AONB Management Plan.

-In 2008/9 core funding for the Forest of Bowland activities amounted to £244,400 (NE grant offer £180,934 and the remainder coming from the partner authorities) of which Lancaster City Council contributed £6,900 to the operation of this unit.
+In 2008/9 core funding for the AONB unit activities amounted to £163,400.
+(NE grant offer £119,200 and the remainder coming from partner authorities) of which Lancaster City Council contributed £13,700 per annum (uplifted by £4,000 in 2008/09 to assist with the Management Plan review.)
+In addition the City Council provides managerial, financial management, property and IS services as its contribution to the operation of this Unit.

-There are no further financial implications arising (over and above the Council's agreed annual contribution) as a result of the City Council adopting the reviewed Forest of Bowland Management Plan.
+There are no further financial implications arising (over and above the Council's agreed annual contribution) as a result of the City Council adopting the reviewed AONB Management Plan